 Where is Hutchinson Island?

-The southern section of Hutchinson Island is part of Martin County, and is generally divided into Jensen Beach and Stuart Beach.
-These are some of the best things to do in the Martin County portion of Hutchinson Island…
+The southern section of Hutchinson Island is part of Martin County.
+Generally, this area is divided into Jensen Beach and Stuart Beach.

 7 Things to do on Hutchinson Island Florida

 Below, I’ve listed the best things to do in the Martin County end of Hutchinson Island.

 You can easily reach this area by road bridge from the county capital of Stuart.
 Don’t miss the chance to explore this quaint and colourful little town while you’re in the area.

 Hunt for the Best Beaches on Hutchinson Island

 When it comes to beaches, Hutchinson Island has no shortage of options.
 This skinny strip of land is lined with beaches on both sides – so you’re spoilt for choice!

 The southern Martin County section has some of the best beaches on the whole island.
 There are two big public beaches: Jensen Sea Turtle Beach and Stuart Beach.
 But there’s also a string of smaller beaches to explore.

 Bathtub Beach is one of the nicest on the island.
 It’s a sheltered lagoon with calm waters for swimming, and a reef further out that’s popular with divers.
 But there are dozens more, so hop in a car or on a bike and explore.
 You’re sure to find something to suit!